 Used motor oil

 Construction sites can also contribute to water pollution, by allowing contaminated construction water (concrete, paints, sediment) to discharge into the storm drain.

 Indirect spills or sewer overflows which could discharge to storm drains or water ways.

-However, during after hours, if you believe the matter is an urgent water quality concern which should be addressed immediately, call 911 first (and then leave a message with the Engineering Division).
+However, during after hours, if you believe the matter is an urgent water quality concern that should be addressed immediately, call 911 first, and then leave a message with the Engineering Division.